-25 Web Development Terms You’ve Never Heard Of
+25 Additional Web Development Terms You May Not Have Heard Of

 Web Development has its own, special vocabulary that easily consists of several thousand terms.
 No one knows all of them.
 Or do you?
 After sharing 33 terms here, 33 terms there, here are 25 more terms * you may or may not have heard of.